 The Philip’s operated Rainbow Lodge until 1948 when they sold it to Alec and Audrey Greenwood.
 After retirement, the Philip’s chose to live on Alta Lake for the rest of their lives.

-Both had a chance to witness major changes to their beloved valley, as Alex passed away in 1968 at the age of 86.
-Myrtle lived until the ripe old age of 95.
-Today, one of Whistler’s elementary schools is still known as Myrtle Philip Community School, in honour of the legendary Whistler pioneer.
+Both had a chance to witness major changes to their beloved valley, as Alex passed away in 1968 at the age of 86 and Myrtle lived until the ripe old age of 95.
+Today, one of Whistler’s elementary schools is still known as Myrtle Philip Community School in her honour.

 Unfortunately, Rainbow Lodge burned down in 1977, but today the area has been renewed as Rainbow Park.
 Some of the original guest cabins and a replica of “the Bridge of Sighs” are still standing at the park, right next to Whistler’s largest public beach.

-Meanwhile, events during the early 1960s would change the valley forever.
+Meanwhile, events during the early 1960s would again change the valley forever.

 The first lifts were built on the south side of Whistler Mountain, starting from the area known as Creekside today (active mining claims prevented building lifts on the north side of the mountain).
 By the fall of 1965 several lifts had been installed, including: a four-person gondola to the mountain’s mid-station, a double chairlift to the alpine tree line, and two T-bars.
 A day lodge and several ski runs accompanied these new lifts.

 By 1965 the Provincial Government had completed a narrow gravel road from Vancouver, which followed a rough service road under the large hydro towers leading to Bridge River.
 That same year a substation supplied by the Bridge River hydro lines was also constructed, finally providing electricity to Alta Lake.

 Finally, on January 15, 1966 Whistler Mountain officially opened for skiing, and a new era in Canadian skiing began.